lightlyss/cardinal/README.md

 > VRMMOs.

 ## Description
 A React app to demonstrate Live2D on the web.
+Currently hosts various models as examples.
+Powered by `live2d-widget.js`.

 ## Development
 `npm start` to run a dev server at port `3000`.

 ## Building
 `npm run build` to generate a production build.

+## Disclaimer
+Repository contains model assets belonging to Aniplex, f4samurai.
+No ownership is claimed or implied.